alessadroc/pr-calculator/readme.md

 The Power Ranking Calculator is a simple Discord Application that calculates the PR (Power Ranking) gained based on a player's placement in various Fortnite tournaments.
 The program allows users to use a command where they input an event, ranking, and receive a PR estimate.

-Ideally, an accuracy of at least 95% is to be achieved in all cups.
-Note that regular linear interpolation models seem to achieve this already.
+An accuracy of around 95% has been achieved in PR calculation.

+More on Discord Applications, in general, here: https://discord.com/blog/how-to-use-discord-apps

 ## Features